Skip to content

 4. Would parallel processing improve efficiency?

-If you answered “yes” to any question, convert to unit-based design.
+Got a “yes” to any of these?
+Time to convert to unit-based design.

 Migration approach